felixheck/hapi-auth-keycloak/README.md

 Defining this option enables the offline validation using signed JWTs.
 The public key has to be in [PEM][pem] or [JWK][jwk] format.
 If you define neither `secret` nor `public` key, the plugin assumes that a signed JWT has to be validated – it retrieves the public key itself from `{realmUrl}/protocol/openid-connect/certs`.
 The offline strategy its performance is higher but the online strategy is the most flexible one.<br/>
 Optional.

+- `addScopes {boolean}` – Whether the Request Party Token should be retrieved and the scopes be included in the  `request.auth.credentials.scope` object.
+This enables are [more fine-grained authorization][rpt]. <br/>
+Optional.
+Default: `false`.

 - `minTimeBetweenJwksRequests {number}` – The minimum time between JWKS requests in seconds.<br/>
 The value have to be a positive integer.<br/>
 Optional.
 Default: `0`.